If you suffer from a Ketamine addiction in England or Wales, let us guide you towards rehab options near you.

 Ketamine is a drug that has been on the recreational drug scene since the 1980s.
 It’s described scientifically as a “dissociative anaesthetic” which means that it can make the user feel as if they are having an out-of-body experience at the same time as feeling sedated.
 Thanks to the unusual qualities of the drug, people who use it often report a range of effects.
 Some abusers say that they have what feels like a near-death experience, coming close to the point where they can perceive their spirit leaving their bodies.
-Others report feeling euphoric and free from worry.
+Other’s report feeling euphoric and free from worry.

 Ketamine is addictive because of the impact that it has on the brain.
 Ketamine changes the chemistry of the brain, leading to an increase in tolerance and a desire for more of the drug to prevent the inevitable crash.

-The precise nature of ketamine’s addictive properties are not fully known to medical science.
-However, investigators and people in medical practice believe that it may produce similar changes in the brain to cocaine and amphetamines, thanks to its similar chemical structure.
+It is believed that it may produce similar changes in the brain to cocaine and amphetamines, thanks to its similar chemical structure.
 It is, therefore, possible for chronic users to become addicted to ketamine over the long-term, making it no less dangerous than “hard” drugs.

 There are several visible signs that you or somebody you know might be in the throes of ketamine addiction.

-- Redness Of The Skin.
 If you suddenly notice redness of the skin, it could be a sign that a person is addicted to ketamine.
 Skin redness on the face and around the neck can occur in some cases of ketamine abuse, particularly when a person takes a high dose.

-- Slurred Speech.
 Ketamine is a sedative.
 Because of this, it can interfere with a person’s ability to form coherent speech patterns.
 Slurred speech is a sign that a person isn’t well in general, but if they have no other health problems, it is a strong indication that a person may be consuming controlled substances.

-- Depression.
 As discussed, ketamine produces a high which negatively affects the chemical composition of the brain.
 The brain begins to down regulate feel-good factors while exposed to ketamine, believing that it has enough.
 However, the drug induces changes in brain chemistry which may cause users to feel depression.
 Sudden onset of depression may, therefore, be an indication of ketamine use.

-- Loss Of Coordination.
 Ketamine is a dissociative drug, meaning that it can result in hallucinations and a feeling of being detached from reality.
 This can also lead to a loss of coordination, as a person cannot accurately determine the position of their body or its relation to their environment.

-- Irritable Behaviour.
 People can feel agitated while not experiencing the effects of ketamine, again because of changes to their brain chemistry.
 It is a common sign of ketamine abuse.

 - Slurred speech